MarkoVrljes/Spring_routing_algo/README.md

 - If `/api-docs` or Swagger UI fails with a 500, check the server logs for stacktraces related to OpenAPI and ensure `OpenApiConfig` is valid.
 - If `/api/routing/dijkstra` returns 500, open browser DevTools → Network and inspect the request payload (Payload tab) and response body.
 Validation errors should now return 400 with a message.
 - To see server-side stacktraces, watch the terminal running `mvnw.cmd spring-boot:run` — unexpected errors are logged there.

-## Development notes

-- Server-side validation was added in `GraphService.validateRequest` to ensure edges reference valid node indices and that operation strings are handled null-safely.
-- `GlobalExceptionHandler` now handles `IllegalArgumentException` and logs unexpected exceptions for easier debugging.